 After a long morning of shredding, there are two good on-mountain huts for lunch.
 Try checking out Passo d'Eiria or La Costaccia.

-While not known for its nightlife, you can check out the apres scene at Camanel Di Planon and then head to Stalet at the Carosello base before checking out Tea del Vidal, and then look for nightlife at Echo Bar, Kuhstall Disco Bar or Kokodi, which gets going late and is open until 5am.
+While not known for its nightlife, you can check out the apres scene at Camanel Di Planon and then head to Stalet at the Carosello base before checking out Tea del Vidal.
+Then look for nightlife at Echo Bar, Kuhstall Disco Bar or Kokodi, which gets going late and is open until 5am.

 To get to the snowboarding at Livigno by air, you will need to fly into Milan.
 From Milan, you can either rent a car to drive through Bormio to Livigno, or take the train to Tirano-Ferrovie dello Stato and then take a bus to Livigno.